-- 1. Member of staff contacts College Designated Lead within NSFC (or Deputy or Officer If unavailable) immediately. - 2.
-If the College Designated Lead or Deputy or Officer cannot be contacted, the member of staff should contact the Newcastle College - 3.
-Designated Lead for advice immediately. - 4.
-College Designated Lead is contacted and consulted within 2 hours. - 5.
-[If none of these managers are available seek guidance from NCG's Group Designated Lead or College Principal or refer directly to Children's Social Care Services as below].
-Ensure the College Designated - 6.
-Lead is informed as soon as possible - 7.
+- 1. Member of staff contacts a member of the Safeguarding team (face-to-face) as soon as possible (within 2 hours as a maximum) - 2.
+If no-one can be contacted on site, then this should be directed to Newcastle College Safeguarding team. - 3.
+If required Designated Lead or Deputy Lead will be contacted for advice immediately. - 4.
+Decision made as to next steps.
+This may be NOK contact, external referral to Social Services via Safeguarding Council Lead - 5.
+MyConcern updated with details of concern - 6.
 If a student is in immediate danger or at risk of serious harm, for example, in a life-threatening situation, call the emergency services by dialling 999.
-You must then communicate the information to the appropriate manager/s in college (see appendix 3) - 8.
+You must then communicate the information to the appropriate manager/s in college (see appendix 3) - 7.
 Where a student has been found to be at physical risk on college premises, the NSFC Health and Safety Coordinator and NCG Director of Estates should be informed immediately and certainly within two hours.